 Wrongful Death Truck Accident Attorneys Serving Chicago, Illinois

 Nearly any collision involving a large semi-truck carrying heavy cargo will cause a catastrophic accident with multiple injuries and fatalities.
-Often times, a fatal truck accident leaves family members and friends grieving, wishing the collision could have been prevented.
-Often times, the family will hire the skills of an experienced attorney to find justice, and hold responsible parties accountable for their actions.
+Often, a fatal truck accident leaves family members and friends grieving, wishing the collision could have been prevented.
+Usually, the family will hire the skills of an experienced attorney to find justice, and hold responsible parties accountable for their actions.

 Typically, a fatal truck accident is the result of a semi-truck, 18-wheeler or large commercial vehicle colliding with another vehicle.
 The weight of the truck and the speed at which it is driving along with road conditions can cause the truck to jackknife or rollover.
 When driver fatigue or error is involved, the collision can be even more catastrophic, often resulting in multiple deaths.